There’s No Such Thing as a Safe Shock — Here’s What You Can Do to Prevent One

 Ever wondered what happens to your body when you receive a shock?
 Watch this quick video to find out!

-Kids are especially curious and are natural explorers who get their hands on everything, which puts them at-risk for shock.
-On average, more than 110 kids under 15 end up in the emergency room each year in Ontario because of an electrical injury.
+Kids are especially curious and are natural explorers who get their hands on everything.
+This puts them at risk for shock.
+On average, more than 110 kids under 15 end up in the emergency department each year in Ontario because of an electrical injury.
 More than half are under the age of five.

-But the good news: all shocks are preventable.
+But the good news: all electrical shocks are preventable.

 - If your outlet has a missing or broken cover plate, replace it immediately.
 Outlet covers create a barrier between people and exposed wires.